FLAMEGPU/FLAMEGPU2/README.md

 ```

 This command will use the latest version of Visual studio detected, and open the created Visual studio solution.
 If the `cmake` command fails, the detected version does not support CUDA.
+Reinstalling CUDA may correct this issue.

-CUDA may need to be reinstalled, alternatively using `-G` the desired version of Visual studio can be specified.
+Alternatively using `-G` the desired version of Visual studio can be specified:

-I.e

 ```
 mkdir build && cd build